 Elaborate productions and large-scale buildings raise a question of stewardship for the non-churched.
 At the same time, those in the pews seem to feel guilty for making money.
 As if full-time ministry were a requirement of all “true” Christians.

-A couple of years ago, I was leading a discussion for a college leadership initiative.
+A couple of years ago, I was leading a discussion among college students who had an interest in leadership.
 This was the best and brightest millennials that the church had to offer.
 Their eagerness to learn and attentiveness were quite impressive.
 In closing, I opened the floor for their questions, unsure of what they might ask.

 With overwhelming curiosity, they wanted to know how to engage their faith and their business at the same time.
 It gave me a picture of where the church currently stands on this issue and I attempted to add my insight.